 This picture was taken in Sicily.
-Those waves of lava are from Etna's big eruption back in 2002, this eruption was so spectacular that was recorded by Lucasfilm and integrated into the landscape of the planet Mustafar in the 2005 film Star Wars.
+Those waves of lava are from Etna's big eruption back in 2002.
+This eruption was so spectacular that it was recorded by Lucasfilm and integrated into the landscape of the planet Mustafar in the 2005 film Star Wars.

-Placido Faranda is an award-winning aerial photographer whose style is a constant quest for landscapes colors and contrasts.
-He has been passionate about photography for the past 10 years, combining DSLR and mirrorless camera to shoot travel and street photography.
-In 2016 he starts focusing solely on drone photography.
-His very distinctive top-down aerial style gains quickly international attention on social media (TOP 50 aerial photographer of 2016 on worldwide famous Instagram community @FROMWHEREIDRONE).
-In 2017 his picture “Lady in Red” was a finalist in the Sony World Photography Awards (category: travel) selected among 227,000 images entered from 183 countries.
-The same picture was chosen by the World Photography Organization to be part of the Sony Awards Traveling Exhibitions in London, Milan, Paris and Berlin.
-A couple of months later another of his pictures, "Solidified Lava versus Forest" was awarded second place at the 2017 PX3, Prix de la Photographie Paris (category: landscape).
-The same picture got worldwide exposure making it to National Geographic homepage as “Picture of the day” in USA, Cina, Japan, France, Germany, Italy, Spain, Holland, Brazil and Portugal.
-In October 2017 "Solidified Lava versus Forest" was awarded second place at the IPA, International Photography Awards, and chosen by the curator for the "IPA Best of Show" exhibition in New York.
+Placido Faranda is an award-winning aerial photographer whose style reflects a constant quest for new landscape colors and contrasts.
+Placido has been passionate about photography for over 10 years, combining DSLR and mirrorless camera technology to shoot travel and street photography.
+Since 2016 he’s focused exclusively on drone photography, with a very distinctive top-down style that’s gained international attention on social media (TOP 50 aerial photographer of 2016 on Instagram’s @FROMWHEREIDRONE, an authority on aerial photography) In 2017, his picture “Lady in Red” was a finalist at the Sony World Photography Awards (travel category), placing it in the top 10 of 227,000 images entered from 183 countries.
+The same picture was also included in the World Photography Organization’s Sony Awards Traveling Exhibitions in London, Milan, Paris and Berlin.
+Another of his pictures, "Solidified Lava vs Forest" was awarded second place at the 2017 PX3, Prix de la Photographie Paris (landscape category).
+"Solidified Lava vs Forest" gained further worldwide exposure after being featured on National Geographic’s homepage as the “Picture of the day” in the United States, China, Japan, France, Germany, Italy, Spain, Holland, Brazil and Portugal.
+In October 2017 the picture was awarded second place at the IPA (International Photography Awards) and chosen by the awards’ curator for the "IPA Best of Show" exhibition in New York.
 Website: www.placidofaranda.com Instagram: @plaround